 TERROR AS RHETORIC

 The word “terror” was first used during the French Revolution of 1789.
-In contrast with our everyday usage, it was used by the Jacobins with a positive connotation, since the violent acts they performed were seen by them as necessary acts in order to achieve a “peaceful” environment.
-In our time, the word “terror” is used with a negative connotation as we all know.
-Because of this negative connotation, everybody is eager to label his opponent with this word.
-This situation ends up with someone’s being called “freedom fighter” for one group and a” terrorist” for the other.
-For example; the founder of Hezbollah, which some consider as a terror group, Fadlallah says: “We do not see ourselves as terrorists, because we do not believe in terrorism.
+In contrast with most of our contemporary usages, it was used by the Jacobins with a positive connotation.
+Such violent acts were believed to be necessary in order to achieve peace.
+In our time, the word “terror” is often has a negative connotation.
+Because of its negative connotations, everybody is eager to label his opponent a terrorist.
+One commends a friend as “freedom fighter” while denigrating their enemies, for virtually identical acts, a “terrorist.”
+For example, the founder of Hezbollah, which some consider a terror group, Fadlallah says: “We do not see ourselves as terrorists, because we do not believe in terrorism.
 To fight against the people who are invading our lands is not terrorism.
-We see ourselves as mujahits who are fighting for a holy war.”
+We see ourselves as mujahids [one who struggles for the sake of Allah and Islam] who are fighting for a holy war.”
 Fadlallah legitimizes the actions of his organization as “fighting for freedom”.

-On the other hand, the FBI defines terrorism thus: “Terrorism is the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population or any segment thereof, in furtherance of political or social objectives.”
-The reason for the FBI’s definition’s emphasis on the term “civilian population”, rather than stressing the term “innocent people” or its emphasis to the actions against government is related to its position.
-Yet, historically, the first usage of the word “terror” was to define a government terror.
-In addition, international agreements such as the Hague Conventions of the late 19th and early 20th centuries and the Geneva Conventions of 1949 show that states can commit criminal acts.
-Then terrorism becomes a moral problem that stems from the nature of its victims and the methods, not identity, of its agents.
-It is immoral to attack civilians because while the armies are equipped with strong guns and cannons, the civilians can only fight back with their weak, bare hands.
-But on the other hand, many militants or soldiers fighting against high-tech armies are in the same predicament, as they are in the same hopeless situation, as are the civilians against the armies, since they are also powerless against the heavy artillery.
-Habermas stresses the moral problem of this asymmetry like this: “However, the asymmetry between the concentrated destructive power of the electronically controlled clusters of elegant and versatile missiles in the air and the archaic ferocity of the swarms of bearded warriors outfitted with Kalashnikovs on the ground remains a morally obscene sight.”
+The FBI, on the other hand, defines terrorism thus: “Terrorism is the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population or any segment thereof, in furtherance of political or social objectives.”
+The FBI’s emphasis on “civilian population” emphasizes actions against government.
+Yet, historically, the first usage of “terror” was to define a government’s actions.
+International agreements such as the Hague Conventions of the late 19th and early 20th centuries and the Geneva Convention of 1949 hold that states can commit criminal acts.
+Terrorism, then, becomes a moral problem that stems from the nature of its victims and its methods, not the identity of its agents.
+While it is immoral to attack civilians, it is ok for armies equipped with strong guns and cannons to attack civilians who can fight back only with their weak, bare hands.
+But, on the other hand, militants or soldiers fighting against high-tech armies are often in a similar predicament–they are in a hopeless situation just like civilians against powerful armies (both are also powerless against the military might).
+Habermas stresses the moral problem of this asymmetry as follows: “However, the asymmetry between the concentrated destructive power of the electronically controlled clusters of elegant and versatile missiles in the air and the archaic ferocity of the swarms of bearded warriors outfitted with Kalashnikovs on the ground remains a morally obscene sight.”

-America declared the Afghan mujahids as “holy warriors” and assisted them in their fight when they were fighting against the Soviet invasion.
-This is one of the best examples of how terror is used as rhetoric.
-When the Taliban’s attacks turned towards America, the “holy warriors” turned into “terrorists,” and they became the first targets of the “war on terror.”
-Every violent act avoids the formation of a dialogue between the sides; every death of a civilian or an innocent person incites revenge among the people or the tribe of the victim and this causes a vengeful reaction.
-Derrida is right when he says that every “terrorist” in the world claims to be responding in self defense to a prior “terrorism” on the part of the state, one that simply went by other names and covered itself with all sorts of more or less credible justifications.
-The poem quoted by Coady in his article “The Morality of Terrorism” ironically questions the rhetoric of terrorism:
+America declared the Afghan mujahids “holy warriors” and assisted them in their fight against the Soviet invasion.
+But when the Taliban’s attacks turned against America, those “holy warriors” became “terrorists,” the first targets in the “war on terror.”
+Every violent act hinders dialogue between sides; and every death of an innocent person incites revenge among the people or the tribe of the victim.
+Derrida is right when he says that every “terrorist” claims to be responding in self defense to a prior “terrorism” on the part of their enemy, acts that went by other names, hiding under various moral rationalizations.
+The poem quoted by Coady in his article “The Morality of Terrorism” questions the rhetoric of terrorism:

 Throwing a bomb is bad,